-The Minority Business Development Agency, a branch of the U.S. Department of Commerce and the National Association of Investment Companies (NAIC), is the largest grant opportunity for minority-owned small businesses seeking a grant award and other financial opportunities.
+The Minority Business Development Agency (MBDA), a branch of the U.S. Department of Commerce and the National Association of Investment Companies, is the largest grant opportunity for minority-owned small businesses seeking a grant award and other financial opportunities.

 Operation HOPE Small Business Development Program

-Operation HOPE is a small business development initiative designed to provide minority-owned businesses the necessary financial services to thrive in the marketplace.
-The 12-week Entrepreneurship Training Program is a curriculum focused on empowering new entrepreneurs with the skills to handle small business ownership.
+Operation HOPE is a small business development initiative designed to provide minority-owned businesses with the necessary financial services to thrive in the marketplace.
+The eight-week Entrepreneurship Training Program features a curriculum focused on giving new entrepreneurs the skills to handle small business ownership.

 8(a) Business Development Program